-Policy: CC3- Drainage Management
+Policy: CC3 - Drainage Management

-Applications for development within 30 metres of the Exclusion Zone as identified on map CC a,b,c & d will be required to provide a Drainage Impact Assessment showing how foul water and surface water will be managed.

-Proposals will be supported where they show how the development will provide for the drainage of surface water directly into existing sewers.

-The use of drainpipes which would discharge water onto any cliff or cliff face will not be supported.

-The use of soakaways and permeable surfaces in the Exclusion Zone or within 5 metres of it will not be supported.
+- a.
+Applications for development within 30 metres of the Exclusion Zone (i.e. the CEV Zone) as identified on map CC a,b,c & d will be required to provide a Drainage Impact Assessment showing how foul water and surface water will be managed. - b.
+Proposals must demonstrate how the development will provide for the drainage of surface water directly into existing sewers, without exceeding their capacity. - c.
+The use of drainpipes which would discharge water onto any cliff or cliff face will not be supported. - d.
+The use of soakaways and permeable surfaces in the Exclusion Zone or within 5 metres of it will not be supported. - e.
 The use of water collection tanks within or immediately adjacent to the Exclusion Zone will not be supported.

+CC3.2 Justification
-It is best practice for development to be drainage led, with a consideration of how water will be dealt with a fundamental part of any planning application.

-Additional run-off from a development if not properly managed will inevitably result in damage to the stability of the any nearby cliff edge.

-Drainage near to a cliff edge is acknowledged to be fraught with difficulty - and may well be a development stopper if appropriate direct drainage requirements cannot be met.

-Developers therefore, rather than be asked to supply a drainage plan will be required to provide their development proposals as part of their application and provide appropriate specialist advice that the proposals will work.
+- i.
+It is best practice for development to be drainage led, with a consideration of how water will be dealt with a fundamental part of any planning application. - ii.
+Additional run-off from a development if not properly managed will inevitably result in damage to the stability of the any nearby cliff edge. - iii.
+Drainage near to a cliff edge is acknowledged to be fraught with difficulty and may well be a development stopper if appropriate direct drainage requirements cannot be met. - iv.
+Developers, therefore, must supply a drainage plan that considers the location of the development in relation to the cliff edge and how drainage will be managed to prevent damage, instability or erosion and provide appropriate specialist advice that the proposals will work. - v.
 Soakaways and permeable surfaces should not be used within 5m of the Exclusion Zone in line with national best practice on the positioning of soakaways.

-8.9.Habitats and Biodiversity - 'HB' Policies
+8.9 Habitats and Biodiversity - 'HB' Policies

+HB1

+Maps

-Policies in this section: HB1 Maps HB1 Marine Conservation Zone EL2 Green Spaces and Valued Landscapes HB2 Ecological Corridors
+HB1 Marine Conservation Zone

+HB2 Biodiversity

+HB3 Ecological Corridors

-Context and Explanation for the Formation of this 'HB' Policy:
+8.9.0 Context and Explanation for the Formation of this 'HB' Policy

+- i.
 Newquay Parish is rich in biodiversity value.
-The diversity of habitats can be attributed directly to its geodiversity, containing nationally important rock formations particularly along the Gannel Estuary and the coast for example at South Fistral where rock exposures offer a key opportunity to study geology.
+The diversity of habitats can be attributed directly to its geodiversity, containing nationally important rock formations particularly along the Gannel Estuary and the coast for example at South Fistral where rock exposures offer a key opportunity to study geology. - ii.
 The coastline of Newquay is ecologically significant.
 The cliff faces are important nesting sites for seabirds, bats, mining bees and more.
 The rock pools host a variety of marine life, seaweeds, shellfish, fish and marine mammals.
-The area off the coast of Newquay was designated in January 2016 as a Marine Conservation Zone, in recognition of its precious marine resource (see Map BG1).
+The area off the coast of Newquay was designated in January 2016 as a Marine Conservation Zone, in recognition of its precious marine resource (see Map HB1).

-HB1 Habitats & Biodiversity
+8.9.1 HB1 Habitats & Biodiversity